lamensje/Powershell-Script-Collection/README.md

 # Powershell-InventoryGenerator

 Automatically generates a .CSV file containing computer information after this powershell script is deployed to run on each machine.
-I'm new to powershell, this code is quite messy but it works.
-Take what you need.

 Currently reads out (in Dutch names):
 - Windows username